uswds/uswds-site/_together/01-summary.md

 * footnotes will be placed here.
 This line is necessary {:footnotes}

 [^1]: VA.gov design system patterns.
-(May 26, 2022) Retrieved on August 19, 2022, from https://design.va.gov/patterns/
+(May 26, 2022) Retrieved on August 19, 2022, from <https://design.va.gov/patterns/>

 [^2]: Embedding equity in civic design to transform customer experience.
-(July 13, 2022) Retrieved on August 19, 2022, from https://digital.gov/resources/embedding-equity-in-civic-design-to-transform-customer-experience/
+(July 13, 2022) Retrieved on August 19, 2022, from <https://digital.gov/resources/embedding-equity-in-civic-design-to-transform-customer-experience/>

-[^3]: D’Emidio, T., Greenberg, S., Heidenreich, K., Klier, J., Wagner, J., & Weber, T. (2019).
-[The global case for customer experience in government](https://www.mckinsey.com/~/media/McKinsey/Industries/Public%20and%20Social%20Sector/Our%20Insights/The%20global%20case%20for%20customer%20experience%20in%20government/The-global-case-for-customer-experience-in-government-vF.pdf) (Public Sector Practice, Rep.).
-McKinsey & Company.

-[^4]: Digital Dashboard. (n.d.).
-Retrieved January 06, 2021, from <https://digitaldashboard.gov/>

-[^5]: The US government’s web traffic. (n.d.).
-Retrieved January 06, 2021, from <https://analytics.usa.gov/>

-[^6]: The US government’s web traffic. (n.d.).
-Retrieved February 5, 2021, from <https://analytics.usa.gov/>

 </div>
     </div>